Talieh-Sh/Bank_Churn_Project/README.md

 ### The project encompasses several key components:

 1. **Data Preparation:** The dataset containing relevant features such as credit score, age, tenure, balance, and more was obtained and cleaned using Python.
-The cleaned data was then stored in a PostgreSQL database on Neon cloud services.
+The cleaned data was then stored in a PostgreSQL database on Neon Cloud services.

 2. **Machine Learning Model:** Various machine learning models, including Logistic Regression, Random Forest, XGBoost, and Neural Network, were trained and evaluated using the dataset.
 Metrics such as accuracy were used to compare the models, and the best-performing model was selected for deployment.